Inca Archaeology and Community Development Volunteer Projects in Peru

 Since January 2007 we have been working near Huyro, at the site of some newly found ruins, discovered by the previous Director of Projects Abroad Peru, Tim DeWinter.
 Due to the site's proximity to Machu Picchu and Vilcabamba, we are sure that the site will become an important area for Inca historians.

 Volunteering on the Inca Project in Peru with Projects Abroad

 Inca Project volunteers live in our community house near the town of Huyro.
 The town is located in the province of La Convencion and is a 3 hour journey from our main office in the Sacred Valley.
 This is a breath-taking journey that takes you up to 4300 metres above sea level and then back down to the heat of the cloud forest.
 The town itself is in the Lucumayo Valley and the work we undertake on the project here focuses on archaeology, community work and agriculture.

 Volunteers spend time working alongside Peruvian archaeological experts.
-Zenobio Valencia Garcia is our main archaeologist and is responsible for our new archaeological programme: “Prospection and investigation in the Lucumayo Valley”, which has been approved by the Peruvian Ministry of Culture.
+John Valencia Cordoba is our main archaeologist on the archaeological programme, which was completed in December 2014: “Prospection and investigation in the Lucumayo Valley”, which has been approved by the Peruvian Ministry of Culture.

-Due to weather conditions excavations will largely take place only from April to October.
-We do not rule out excavations in other times of year, but they will be more unlikely.
+Due to weather conditions the outdoor archaeological work will largely take place only from April to October.
+We do not rule out these activities in other times of year, but they will be more unlikely.
 From February to November volunteers will undertake primarily prospection work, whilst during the rainy season from November to February priority will be given to cleaning, classifying, drawing and registering finds.